 This is one of Europe’s largest gardens with a land area of more than 17 hectares.
 It is the home of at least 16,000 species in its different areas and it features an award-winning rock garden.
 Trust me; you will get enough exercise by walking around but you will never run out of a pretty view.
 The photo below doesn’t even give justice to its beauty!
 While walking, I would put on the song “Your Love” just to get a little dramatic moment under the sun with blooming flowers around me.
 The entrance is free.
 If you would like to donate any amount to the maintenance of the garden, you are free to do so.

 2. Liseberg Amusement Park

 This is one of the most visited amusement parks in Scandinavia and Europe.
 It features a lot of rides for all ages.
-Among the popular ones are AtmosFear which is the tallest free-fall attraction in Europe.
-Try to find a video of it on Youtube to really appreciate the ride.
-Helix, the new generation of the roller coaster is said to be one of the best roller coasters in the world.
-A lot of people line-up to try it.
+Among the popular ones is AtmosFear which is the tallest free-fall attraction in Europe.
+Try to find a video of it on Youtube to appreciate the ride.
+Helix, the new generation of roller coasters is said to be one of the best roller coasters in the world.
+A lot of people line up to try it.
 It all sounds super fun but the scaredy-cat in me just chickened out!
 It was also a factor that my sister was more scared than I am and was not up for this.
 A part of me regrets not trying these extreme rides but as they say, better luck next time!
-If you happen to be there during spring or summer then you should definitely experience this.
+If you happen to be there during spring or summer then you should experience this.